 In this guide, we'll break down each prompt with strategies from students who got into Harvard, Yale, Princeton, and Stanford.
 You'll learn what each prompt is really asking, common traps to avoid, and exactly how to approach it.

-Maximum word count (use all of it)
+Maximum word count

-Total prompts to choose from
+Prompts to choose from

-Essay required (you only write one)
+Essay required

 Before You Choose a Prompt

 Don't start by picking a prompt.
 Start by identifying your core story—the experience, quality, or aspect of yourself that you want admissions officers to remember.
-Then pick the prompt that lets you tell that story most naturally.

 Pro tip: Many successful essays could work for 2-3 different prompts.
 The prompt is just a framework.
 Your story is what matters.